2i2c-org/team-compass/organization/strategy.md

 # Goals and strategy

+## The challenge

+Communities in research and education face a difficult choice: proprietary services with lock-in risks and accessibility barriers, or managing their own infrastructure and being distracted from their mission.
+They lack efficient ways to collaborate, share knowledge, and contribute to open source.
+This creates silos and duplication of effort.

 ## Our goal

-Build a shared infrastructure platform and services model that gives communities what they need to create and share knowledge with open infrastructure.
-Do so with a platform, service, and business that is reliable, accessible, and scalable to both us and to our communities, and that acts as a benefit to the entire open science ecosystem.
+Build a shared platform and service that enables communities to co-create impact through collaborative data science and computing.

+Do so in a way that is **impactful** (benefiting the entire ecosystem), **accessible** (serving diverse communities), and **reliable** (sustainable for everyone).

 ## Our theory for impact

 A shared cloud service team with a commitment to open infrastructure and open science will give communities more reliable and impactful access to key data science workflows, without the downside of proprietary technology. **They’ll achieve an outcome similar to hiring an in-house engineer, at a fraction of the cost and risk**.

-- With **open source expertise**, we can develop technology more efficiently and sustainably.
+- With **a deep understanding of open source communities and workflows**, we can develop technology more efficiently and sustainably.
 - With a **deep understanding of research and education communities**, we can identify shared needs and make better decisions for what to build.
-- By **cultivating a network of communities**, we can build trust and facilitate the spread of value across communities.
+- By **cultivating a network of communities**, we can facilitate the spread of value across communities and increase the value of the service.
 - By serving this network with a **shared infrastructure platform** that **gives communities autonomy and control**, we can efficiently operate and enhance technology across the network without sacrificing their agency.
+- By **enabling co-creation with interactive data and computing**, we focus on a core workflow that helps communities collaborate internally, learn from each other, and accomplish their goals more efficiently.
-- With a membership model rooted in ongoing services, we can build **recurring revenue streams** to sustain and scale our team’s impact.
+- With a membership model across a network of diverse communities, we can build **recurring revenue streams** that sustain and scale our team's impact without dependence on any single contract.

 ## Our priorities

-Here are our priorities for leaning into this thesis:

 1. **Build a shared and standardized technology platform and service.**
-   - Use standardized and open tools for the foundation, with flexibility to let communities self-serve their own customization.
+   - Use the same 80% of technical building blocks across all communities, with customization functionality and guidance for communities to self-serve their own 20%.
+   - Deliver excellent service with reliable operations, responsive support, and strong customer success.
    - De-risk the most common community concerns with shared infrastructure and the cloud.
    - Focus on the core data science workflow (learn → create → share), and encourage external specialized tools and services where possible.
 2. **Grow reliable and recurring revenue streams via a network of paying communities in research and education.**
    - Drive our revenue with standard recurring services rather than one-off projects.
    - Drive revenue with community buyers that have low year-to-year variability in budget (e.g., an institution rather than a single research group).
    - Focus on products that make recurring service more valuable for a paying community.
-3. **Leverage this network to facilitate learning, collaboration, and development.**
-   - Empower and uplevel community leaders to cultivate impactful communities.
-   - Build connection and loyalty within our network of communities.
-Make the network valuable to each member to improve retention.
-   - Leverage the ideas and resources across the network to help communities learn from one another and have the most impact.
+3. **Facilitate co-creation within, between, and alongside communities.**
+   - **Within communities:** Provide shared data, computing, and tools that enable members to co-create discoveries through interactive workflows.
+   - **Between communities:** Identify shared needs, coordinate co-funding, and deploy enhancements network-wide to create shared value more efficiently than any community could achieve alone.
+   - **With open source:** Deploy improvements that benefit all communities while strengthening the open source tools we depend on.
 4. **Do it in a healthy and sustainable way with open communities.**
-   - Build an excellent culture of efficient and sustainable open source contribution.
+   - Take an upstream-first approach: contribute to open source whenever possible, build internal tooling only when truly 2i2c-specific or when no upstream alternative exists.
+   - Make both directed contributions (improving our service via upstream) and foundational contributions (improving the overall health of upstream communities).
-   - Be a standard-bearer for an “open organization”.
-Lean into reproducibility, transparency, inviting others to participate in our work, etc.
+   - Be a standard-bearer for an "open organization": lean into reproducibility, transparency, and inviting others to participate in our work.
    - Communicate our impact and share credit across our community network and the open source ecosystem.